-We currently expect that SPL's capital resources requirements with respect to Trains 1 through 5 of the Liquefaction Project will be financed through borrowings and cash flows under the SPAs.
-We believe that with the net proceeds of borrowings, available commitments under the 2015 SPL Credit Facilities, available commitments under the SPL Working Capital Facility and cash flows from operations, we will have adequate financial resources available to complete Trains 1 through 5 of the Liquefaction Project and to meet our currently anticipated capital, operating and debt service requirements.
+We currently expect that SPL's capital resources requirements with respect to Trains 1 through 5 of the Liquefaction Project will be financed through project debt and borrowings and cash flows under the SPAs.
+We believe that with the net proceeds of borrowings, available commitments under the SPL Working Capital Facility and cash flows from operations, we will have adequate financial resources available to complete Train 5 of the Liquefaction Project and to meet our currently anticipated capital, operating and debt service requirements.
 SPL began generating cash flows from operations from the Liquefaction Project in May 2016, when Train 1 achieved substantial completion and initiated operating activities.
-Additionally, during the year ended December 31, 2016, we realized offsets to LNG terminal costs of \$201.0 million that was related to the sale of commissioning cargoes because these amounts were earned prior to the start of commercial operations, during the testing phase for the construction of Trains 1 and 2 of the Liquefaction Project.
+Trains 2, 3 and 4 subsequently achieved substantial completion in September 2016, March 2017 and October 2017, respectively.
+We realized offsets to LNG terminal costs of \$301 million and \$201 million in the years ended December 31, 2017 and 2016, respectively, that were related to the sale of commissioning cargoes because these amounts were earned or loaded prior to the start of commercial operations, during the testing phase for the construction of those Trains of the Liquefaction Project.
+Additionally, SPLNG generates cash flows from the TUAs, as discussed above.

-The following table provides a summary of our capital resources for the Sabine Pass LNG Terminal, excluding equity contributions from us, at December 31, 2016 and 2015 (in thousands):
+The following table provides a summary of our capital resources from borrowings and available commitments for the Sabine Pass LNG Terminal, excluding equity contributions to our subsidiaries and cash flows from operations (as described in Sources and Uses of Cash), at December 31, 2017 and 2016 (in millions):

-Decem ber 31,
+December 31,

-2016 2015
+2017 2016

-Senior Notes (1) \$ 11,500,000 \$ 10,585,500
+Senior notes (1) \$ 15,151 \$ 11,500

-CTPL Term Loan 400,000

-Credit facilities outstanding balance (2) 3,097,500 860,000
+Credit facilities outstanding balance (2) 1,090 3,097

-Letters of credit issued (3) 323,677 135,215
+Letters of credit issued (3) 730 324

-Available commitments under credit facilities (3) 2,294,956 4,804,785
+Available commitments under credit facilities (3) 470 2,295

-Total capital resources from borrowings and available commitments \$ 17,216,133 \$ 16,785,500
+Total capital resources from borrowings and available commitments \$ 17,441 \$ 17,216

-(1)Includes 2016 SPLNG Senior Notes and 2020 SPLNG Senior Notes, and SPL's 5.625% Senior Secured Notes due 2021, 6.25% Senior Secured Notes due 2023 (the "2023 SPL Senior Notes"), 5.75%

-Senior Secured Notes due 2024 (the "2024 SPL Senior Notes"), 5.625% Senior Secured Notes due 2025 (the "2025 SPL Senior Notes"), 2026 SPL Senior Notes and 2027 SPL Senior Notes (collectively, the "SPL Senior Notes").
+(1) Includes SPL's 5.625% Senior Secured Notes due 2021, 6.25% Senior Secured Notes due 2022, 5.625% Senior Secured Notes due 2023, 5.75% Senior Secured Notes due 2024, 5.625% Senior Secured Notes due 2025 (the "2025 SPL Senior Notes"), 5.875% Senior Secured Notes due 2026(the "2026 SPL Senior Notes"), 5.00% Senior Secured Notes due 2027 (the "2027 SPL Senior Notes"), 2028 SPL Senior Notes and 2037 SPL Senior Notes (collectively, the "SPL Senior Notes") and our 2025 CQP Senior Notes.